Posted on: September 25, 2025

 What Is EM 385-1-1?

-EM385-1-1 is the Safety and Health Requirements Manual maintained by the US Corps of Engineers (USACE) for Department of Defense projects.
+EM385-1-1 is the Safety and Health Requirements Manual maintained by the US Corps of Engineers (USACE) for Department of Defense (DoD) projects.
 Compliance with EM385-1-1 is crucial for contractors, project managers, and those who uphold EM385 regulations.
 It mandates that contractors:

 - Fulfill federal and state requirements